 The receptionist is frequently the initial "face" of your organisation whether that be in the form of a telephone call or a face to face greeting in a foyer.
 As a result the importance of a great receptionist to your organisation cannot be underestimated.

 As a well-known and established consultancy , we are often asked, by clients and candidates alike, what the key skills are for the many different positions available in the commercial sector.

 Here we share a breakdown of ideal qualities and skills for many different roles based on what the needs are in the changing commercial environment of today.

 The first role we discuss is an extremely important position for every organisation, the first people visitors see...your receptionist !

 So, let's start with the Basics.....

 This might sound strange and it is imperative that you are ‘excited and enthusiastic’ about joining the company in question.
 Why?
 Because you are likely to be the first connection that a potential client, service provider or new employee has with your company.

-You are the face of your organisation.
+You ARE the face of your organisation.

-Empathy, Understanding and Rapport
+Empathy, Warmth and Understanding

 Great interpersonal skills are vital for a stellar receptionist and go way beyond being a great communicator.